matteofilippetto/net_map/README.md

-net_map
+net_map.pl
 =======

-script for mapping a network
+net_map.pl is a perl script for mapping a network.
+It returns status, rtt, mac address and vendor.

+You can also export results in csv format.